SkeletonDancer/SkeletonDancer/README.md

 # :skull: :dancers: SkeletonDancer - PHP Project bootstrapping

-SkeletonDancer is a powerful project generator, helping you to get ready for programming rather then wasting time with copying everything by hand.
+SkeletonDancer is a skeleton generator - to help you safe time and get started faster.

+> A skeleton is directory structure with providing only the most basic content
+> to get started.
+This can include a README with standard instructions,
+> the src and tests directories, and anything you wish to be generated.

 *SkeletonDancer is still in alpha quality, some things maybe broken.
 Please try it and report any problem you encounter.*

+**Note:** For front-end you properly want to use something like Yeoman, as SkeletonDancer is mainly focused on PHP.

 ## How it works

 SkeletonDancer works with predefined dances, each dance describes how a skeleton must be generated (*how it should dance*).

-A dance can ask questions like the projects name, special options, and things that are needed for the generation process.
+A dance contains questions like the projects name, author, license, etc; or anything that your generators need.
+And a list generators.

+Both the Questioners and Generators are fully-fledged PHP classes to provide complete flexility for any use-case.

-**Tip:** Default answers can be based on previous answers or services (Git author.email for example).
+**Tip:** Some answers can be pre-filled using previous answers or local configuration like Git `author.email` for example.

-Instead of always using templates SkeletonDancer allows you to create fully-fledged generator classes in PHP, perfect for any use-case.
+### Special services

-**Out of the box SkeletonDancer supports Twig templating, File operations Git repository generation, and Console operations.**
+For generators SkeletonDancer comes pre-bundled support for Twig templating, File operations, Git repository generation, and Console operations (using the Symfony Process Component).

-Questioners and Generators both support autoloading and service autowiring.
+Questioners and Generators support autoloading and service autowiring.
 And, ready to use integration for PHPUnit (with fully isolated testing).

 ## Installation

-*This is not something you install as an dependency, it operates outside of your projects.*
+*SkeletonDancer is not something you install as an dependency, SkeletonDancer operates outside of your project.*

 Assuming you know how to use Git and Composer.

-**Note:** Windows users are encouraged to use the Git shell, all these examples assume you are using a Unix-based Shell.
+**Note:** Windows users are encouraged to use the Git shell, all these examples expect you are using a Unix-based Shell.
-*Mac users are advised to use iTerm2.*

 Go to a location where you keep all your files, eg. `~/Sites/`.